willroberts/openrvs-beacon/README.md

 Library and client for the OpenRVS Beacon Server

+## Documentation

+Complete documentation can be found [here](https://godoc.org/github.com/willroberts/openrvs-beacon)

-## example client
+## Example client

-There is an example of using this library in `cmd/client/main.go` which reads from a local list of server addresses.
+There is an example of using this library in the `cmd/client` directory which reads from a local list of server addresses.
 The output for each server looks like this:

 ```
 Server: ALLR6 | Original Maps Only